FHIRType/workshop/README.md

 > ## HUGE SUGGESTION:
 > Do these things in this order, I had a whale of a time jumping around between them, they're best done in order
-> to reduce unneccessary finagling
+> to reduce unnecessary finagling

 ## Using the Python virtual environment